defects4c/defects4c/README.md

-## 1. Overview
+## Scenario

-- To assess the effectiveness of existing state-of-the-art APR techniques in repairing C/C++ faults, we conduct a comprehensive empirical study using 24 state-of-the-art LLMs with Defects4C in two different scenarios:
+To assess the effectiveness of existing state-of-the-art APR techniques in repairing C/C++ faults, we conduct a comprehensive empirical study using 24 state-of-the-art LLMs with Defects4C in two different scenarios:

   - Single-round repair
   - Conversation-based repair for evaluation.

+# How to start

-## 2. Setup the docker.
+## 1. Setup the docker.

 a.
 Initialize Defects4C :